 - reflect on their own language practices and what those practices reveal about their understanding of gender roles and language.

 - Introduce the writing assignment by discussing the basic characteristics of narrative writing.
-The Texas A&M Writing Center's Narrative Writing provides a list of prewriting decisions that you can use to introduce the activity, or you can rely on information in your class textbook.
+This Narrative Writing resource provides a list of prewriting decisions that you can use to introduce the activity, or you can rely on information in your class textbook.

 - Give students the In-Class Narrative Writing Assignment.
 Depending upon your students, you may allow them to complete the writing at home; however, having them complete the task in class is more likely to result in students' initial, uncensored responses to the scenario described in the prompt.